Oldest 100 News Articles

 The fire house at Fifth and Arch is draped

-The fire house at Fifth and Arch strets is draped in mourning because of the death of Lieutenant Harry Anderson, who died last night in Cooper Hospital, from injuries sustained in an accident at Fourth and Arch streets.
-Anderson was very popular with the firemen and residents in the vicinity of the fire house and his death is widely mourned.
+Camden Post-Telegram – May 5, 1916 The fire house at Fifth and Arch strets is draped in mourning because of the death of Lieutenant Harry Anderson, who died last night in Cooper Hospital, from injuries sustained in an accident at Fourth and Arch streets.
+Anderson was very popular with the firemen and residents in the…

 Read More…